Barney Rosset: Background

 Born and raised in Chicago to a well-to-do Jewish father, also named Barney, who owned a bank, and an Irish Catholic mother, Mary (née Tansey), Rosset attended the progressive Francis Parker School, where he was best friends with Haskell Wexler who went on to become a renowned cinematographer.
 According to Rosset, Robert Morss Lovett, the grandfather of Rosset's high school sweetheart, and professor of English at the University of Chicago, was also a great influence on him.

 Rosset attended Swarthmore College for one year before enlisting in the army in 1942.
 It was there that he first discovered the work of Henry Miller.
 During World War II, Rosset served in the Army Signal Corps as an officer in a photographic company stationed in Kunming, China.
 In 2002, more than 60 years later, Rosset collected some of his wartime photography for a NYC gallery exhibit that included graphic photos of wounded and dead Chiang Kai-shek soldiers.

 In 1949, Rosset married Abstract Expressionist painter Joan Mitchell, and settled in Greenwich Village.
-Although Rosset's initial ambition was to be a filmmaker like his childhood friend Haskell Wexler, a documentary called Strange Victory about racism in a post World War II America that he produced, failed.
-After divorcing Mitchell, Rosset took courses at the New School for Social Research, and worked for Monthly Review Press magazine.
+Although Rosset's initial ambition was to be a filmmaker like his childhood friend Haskell Wexler, the documentary he produced called Strange Victory about racism in post-World War II America, failed commercially.
+After his divorce from Mitchell, Rosset took courses at the New School for Social Research where he earned a second B.A. (after his first, from the University of Chicago), and worked for Monthly Review Press magazine.
 A friend of Mitchell's told Rosset about Grove Press and that the original founders wanted to sell.
-Rosset purchased it in 1951 for three thousand dollars, and served as publisher until 1985 when he sold the press to Ann and George Weidenfeld.
+Rosset purchased it in 1951 for three thousand dollars, and served as publisher until 1985 when he sold the press to Wheatland Corporation operated by Ann Getty and George Weidenfeld.

 Rosset was married five times.
-His second wife Loly Eckert was a sales manager at Grove Press, and together they had a son named Peter.
-Rosset went on to have three more children: Son Beckett (named for Samuel Beckett) and two daughters—Tansey and Chantal.
+His second wife, Loly Eckert, was a sales manager at Grove Press, and together they had a son named Peter.
+Rosset went on to have three more children: a son Beckett Rosset (named for Samuel Beckett) and Tansey and Chantal, daughter of Barney and his then-wife Grove Press editor Lisa Krug, who worked for the Press for 10 years until 1986.
 Rosset died after a double heart valve replacement in 2012, and his fifth wife, Astrid Meyers, whom he married in 2007, and also a former managing editor of Evergreen Review, survives him.